eclipse-archived/codewind-installer/README.md

 > --time,-t value Time of last project sync

 `list` - List projects bound to a Codewind deployment

 > **Flags**
 > --conid value Connection ID

 `get` - Get a single project, requires either the project ID or name When using a project ID the CLI will automatically detect which connection it relates to

 > **Flags**
 > --id value Project ID
 > --name Project name
 > --conid Connection ID

 `restart` - Restart a project

 > **Flags**
 > --id, i Project ID
 > --conid Connection ID
 > --startMode "run" | "debug" | "debugNoInit"

+`port-forward` - Forward a remote project port, to local

+> --id, i Project ID
+> --port, p The remote port to port to local

 `connection/con` - Manage the connection targets for a project